benrutter/wimsey/README.md

 # Roadmap, Contributing & Feedback

-Wimsey is very new!
-There's a lot more to come soon in the form of additional available data tests, better test coverage, performance improvements and friendly error messages.
-Once the fundamentals are polished, next up is developing a handy API for "data profiling" (generate minimal tests from a sample of data).
+Wimsey is still pre v1.
+There's a lot more to come soon in the form of additional available data tests and friendly error messages.
+Data profiling in particular is still being developed, and liable to change behaviour at fairly short notice.

-Wimsey is ready to mingle!
-If you have ideas or feedback, including additional tests you'd want to see, please feel free to [raise an issue](https://github.com/benrutter/wimsey/issues) or submit [a pull request](https://github.com/benrutter/wimsey/pulls).
+Wimsey's mirrored on github, but hosted and developed on [codeberg](https://codeberg.org/benrutter/wimsey).
+Issues and pull requests are accepted on both.